• Skip to primary navigation

 Instructions

 • In a handheld or stand mixer (fitted with a paddle attachment) beat butter for about a minute.
-Add sugar and beat on high for about 3 minutes.
-The mixture will be light and creamy.
-Add half of the dry ingredients and pour in sour cream, milk, vanilla extract, water, orange juice and zest and mix well to combine.
+Add the remaining sugar and beat on high for about 2 minutes.
+The mixture will be light and creamy.Ā Add half of the dry ingredients and pour in sour cream, milk, vanilla extract, water, orange juice and zest.
+Beat well to combine.

 • Now fold in half of the meringue using a spatula.
 Mix in the remaining dry ingredients and fold in the rest of meringue.
 Take care not to over mix the batter at this stage.